 To feed a dog an artichoke, prepare it in a way to prevent an intestinal blockage.
 Fido could easily choke on this food.
 Dogs consume things in such a way that makes preparation necessary.

 Cut the artichoke up into small pieces and ration it.
 Feed it slowly.
-You don’t yet know if your dog’s stomach can handle it.
+You do not yet know if your dog’s stomach can actually handle it.
 Don’t feed artichokes in the same way you may enjoy them.

 Exclude garlic and other inappropriate or questionable ingredients.
 Give your dog all the benefits and none of the drawbacks of a healthy artichoke meal.
 Who said table food cannot be fed to pets!